invaa/room-occupancy-optimisation-service/README.md

 # Running the project without docker
 `./gradlew bootRun`

+# Testing
+In order to run unit tests and component tests run ./gradlew check

+# Testing manually
+Please use the postman collection from /postman folder

 # Running the project with docker
 Please use the Dockerfile image.
 First, build the jar using ./gradlew check bootJar, then build the image using the Dockerfile and then run it.
 `docker build . -t roos`